 WhatsApp has all sorts of users and not everyone is For every type of business, there always exists an ideal idle customer.
 It’s wrong to think your product or service is suitable for everyone.
 For example, your product is for pregnant women, but you’re targeting an audience of different ages and genders.
 The advertisement not only hurts your marketing effort but also annoys people.
 It wastes your advertising budget unnecessarily and attracts non-converting users.

-Your target sets the tone for your entire marketing strategy.
+Your target sets the tone for your entire product marketing strategy.
 It consists of people most likely interested in your product and service.
-They fit into a specific demographic or display a particular behaviour that makes them perfect for your business offering.
+They fit into a specific demographic or display a particular behavior that makes them perfect for your business offering.

 3. Create a brand persona